basisproject/paper/src/07-credit-system.md

 # Chapter 7: Credit system

 Workers, in exchange for their labor, receive credits.
-After a labor record has been closed for a seven-day period, credits are added to that worker's Basis account balance.
+After a labor record has been finalized by the company, credits are added to that worker's Basis account balance.

 Credits can be spent on goods and services provided by companies in the Basis system, and are destroyed on spending.
 Credits do not expire, and are transferable to other members freely.